 Social support refers to the efforts and endeavors that provide emotional and psychological ability for another (Carson, Tesluk, & Marrone, 2007).
 The support may be emotional or instrumental depends on whether it can satisfy employee's needs or not (Ben-Ari, 2004).
 Thus, it understood that social support has tangible and intangible resources.
-Tangible resources can be
+Tangible resources can be viewed as instrumental support like financial assistance that provided by organizations while intangible support refers to emotions such as feelings of belonging or self-worth that supervisors or managers offer to their employees.

-Also, employees can be supported socially by their supervisor or organization thus Supervisor support is viewed as the degree to which the employees feel that they are cared and respected by their supervisor, and their supervisor values to their contributions and well- being (R. Eisenberger, F. Stinglhamber, C. Vandenberghe, I. Sucharski, & L. Rhoades, 2002).
+Also, employees can be supported socially by their supervisor or organization thus Supervisor support is viewed as the degree to which the employees feel that they are cared and respected by their supervisor, and their supervisor values to their contributions and well- being Eisenberger, F. Stinglhamber, C. Vandenberghe, I. Sucharski, & L. Rhoades, 2002).
 In addition, supervisor support described as the employees' perceptions that their supervisor supports them by caring and listening to their problems that related to their life and work(Stinglhamber, Cremer, & Mercken, 2006).
 Also, organizational support refers to perception that the employees feel safe and secure by a perception that their organization is behind and supports them definition (Polat, 2010).
-Another of organizational support is that it refers to the extent that an organization values to its employees' contributions and well-being (Eisenberg, Huntington, Hutchinson, & Sowa, 1986).
+Another organizational support is that it refers to the extent that an organization values to its employees' contributions and well-being (Eisenberg, Huntington, Hutchinson, & Sowa, 1986).
 Lastly, the organization support may be seen in encouraging employees to be innovative and creative so as to provide required sources, facilities and useful policy for their organization (Zampetakis, Beldekos, & Moustakis, 2009).

-Furthermore, Locus of control refers to the extent of belief that individuals believe that the outcomes have internal or external sources; thus, individuals with internal perception believe that outcomes are in their control and authority; therefore, they boost their self-confidence to gain information in order to achieve their own objectives and achievements whereas individuals with external control contribute the outcomes to luck, chance, fate, supervisor and organization (Salazar, Pfaffenberg, & Salazar, 2006).Thus, individual with internal locus of control have more ability to overcome on their work related problems.
+Furthermore, Locus of control refers to the extent of belief that individuals believe that the outcomes have internal or external sources; thus, individuals with internal perception believe that outcomes are in their control and authority; therefore, they boost their self-confidence to gain information in order to achieve their own objectives and achievements whereas individuals with external control contribute the outcomes to luck, chance, fate, supervisor and organization (Salazar, Pfaffenberg, & Salazar, 2006).
+Thus, individual with internal locus of control have more ability to overcome on their work related problems.